The Ultimate In Birding Tours

 TO BOOK THIS TOUR: Click here (you will need the tour dates)

-Single Supplement: 2025: £140, $180, €160, AUD270.
+Single Supplement: 2025: £130, $180, €160, AUD260.

-The single supplement applies to the nights at Saumlaki.
-It may be possible for us to provide a single-occupancy cabin on board but this would be at a large supplement.
+It may be possible for us to provide a single-occupancy cabin on board the boat, although this may have to be at a significant supplement.
 Please contact us if you are interested in a single-occupancy cabin.

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.